yaml2script/yaml2script/README.md

                '.gitlab-ci.yml', 'my_python-job']
 ```

-Or you can run `yaml2script` it in a CI pipeline:
+Or you can run `yaml2script` in a CI pipeline:

 ```yaml
 shellcheck_.gitlab-ci.yml: